Critical Rescue

-Critical Rescue is an American docudrama television series that is produced by New Dominion Pictures and ran on the Discovery Channel from February 2, 2003 to August 24, 2003.
+Critical Rescue is an American docudrama television series that is produced by New Dominion Pictures and ran on the Discovery Channel from February 6, 2003 to August 28, 2003.

-The series is streaming on Tubi TV, Pluto TV and Amazon Prime Video.
+The series is streaming on The Roku Channel, Fawesome, FilmRise (due to Radial Entertainment's acquisition of New Dominion Pictures library in 2026), Vix (in Spanish-dubbed version under the title Zona de Peligro), Tubi, Pluto TV and Amazon Prime Video.